asjs-dev/watch-render/README.md

 # watch-render.js
 Trigger "render" event when any html element's content or any property are changed

-Like div content, size, color are changed dynamically or a hidden element becomes visible
+Like div content, size, color are dynamically changed or a hidden element becomes visible

 It works with css animations and transitions

-Event will be fire when child element change also
+Event will also be triggered when child element is changed

 ## Demo
 https://codepen.io/iroshan/pen/JqJdLY